There’re a few industries in the world that worry more about the user comfort than the bicycle seat domain.

 Rather, rethinks, the manufacturer should actually try to build on the human anatomy, instead of trying to reinvent the wheel with unconventional designs.

+Why are bike seats so small?
 For instance, it’s a shame that bicycle seats are treated as one-size-fits-all, but in reality, we humans or riders, in particular, are unique in our own ways and with varying needs.
+The answer to why are bicycle seats so uncomfortable could be the size of the seat.

 Fortunately, there’s a way to overcome the anatomy factor, and this leads us to the science in fitting the seat.